Tu1026/COVID19_Tweets_Dataset/README.md

-# COVID-19 Multilanguage Tweets Dataset

-The repository contains an ongoing collection of tweet-IDs associated with the novel coronavirus (COVID-19).
-The dataset contains tweet-IDs dating back to January 22th, 2020.
-Twitter’s search API was used to gather historical tweets from multiple continents in multiple languages that containied a given keyword (i.e., coronavirus, virus, covid, ncov19, ncov2019).
-In order to comply with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), only the tweet-IDs of the Tweets gathered are released for non-commercial research use only.

-The paper associated with this dataset can be found here: [Understanding the perception of COVID-19 policies by mining a multilanguage Twitter dataset](https://arxiv.org/abs/2003.10359)

 ## Data Organization
 The tweet-IDs are organized by keywords as follows:
 * Tweet-ID files are stored in folders that indicate the keyword used (i.e., coronavirus, virus, covid, ncov19, ncov2019).
-* The Tweet-ID file is a `.txt` containsing individual Tweet-IDs stored as a comma-separated-list.
+* The Tweet-ID file is a `.txt` containing individual Tweet-IDs stored as a comma-separated-list.
 The file names follow the naming convention of : `[Keyword]_yyyy_mm_dd.txt` (e.g., `coronavirus_2020_01_22.txt` contains the ids of tweets mentioning the keyword 'coronavirus' tweeted on January 22th, 2020).
 * Since the Twitter API returns tweets in UTC, all tweet-ID folder and file names are all in UTC as well.